bharatmicrosystems/tomcat/README.md

 1. Builds the docker image in Google Cloud Platform
 2. Pushes the container image in to Google Cloud Registry
 3. Deploys the image to Google Cloud Run

+## The main.tf file

+Is a terraform file which creates a trigger on Google Cloud Build on the supplied parameters